chenbadream/INT-ACT/README.md

 export UV_CACHE_DIR=
 export UV_PYTHON_INSTALL_DIR=

-# Singularity (This is obviously optional if you don't use singularity)
+# Singularity (This is obviously optional if you don't use Singularity)
 export OVERLAY_EXT3=
 ```